dantheman213/JackTheVideoRipper/README.md

 # Jack The Video Ripper

-Download YouTube videos easily with a few point and clicks.
+Download videos from YouTube and hundreds of more video providers.
 Designed and developed for Windows 10.

 ![](https://github.com/dantheman213/JackTheVideoRipper/raw/master/docs/demo.gif)